surminus/cv/README.md

 ## October 2021-present: Site Reliability Engineer for [Ably](https://ably.com/)

-Working in the Infrastructure team to help scale the global platform as Ably continues to grow rapidly.
+I work in the Infrastructure team to help scale the global platform as Ably continues to grow rapidly.

+Ably is a distributed system that runs thousands of servers across multiple regions in AWS.
+The Infrastructure team is responsible for maintaining and ensuring uptime of the system, as well as providing tooling and support for the engineering teams, and leading on improvements to legacy parts of the system.

 ## July 2021-October 2021: Systems Development Engineer for [Amazon Web Services](https://aws.amazon.com/)